jankrepl/mltype/README.md

 refer to the model.

 To verify that the model was downloaded succesfully, try to sample from it.
+Note that this might take 20+ seconds the first time around.

 ```bash
 mlt sample my_new_model